sstsimulator/sst-docs/docs/contribute/get-involved.md

 **General operations when updating the sst-website content:**
    - Ensure Node is installed on development machine.
-   - Clone the sst-website repository.
+   - Fork and then clone the sst-website repository.
-   - Create a feature branch from master on your local repo.
+   - Create a feature branch from your fork's master branch on your local repo.
    - cd into sst-website/website
    - Initialize Docusaurus
       - ```> npm install```